 - The reformation of natural gas using a steam methane reformer or auto thermal reformer involves breaking down methane into hydrogen and CO2.
 When combined with CCS, this enables the production of low-carbon hydrogen, which can then be used to decarbonise transport, heating, power and industry.

-Climate positive solutions enable the net removal and permanent storage of carbon dioxide from the atmosphere; this will be a crucial if climate targets are to be achieved.
-Currently there are two climate positive solutions being considered:
+Negative emission solutions enable the net removal and permanent storage of carbon dioxide from the atmosphere; this will be a crucial if climate targets are to be achieved.
+Currently there are two negative emissions solutions being considered: